 Private coaching for new and experienced singers of chant.
 You will learn to read, sing, and conduct Gregorian chant with confidence, life, and artistry.

 Private chant lessons are taught live by Angela Marie Rocchio, and delivered in studio or via Zoom.

-One hour lessons offered Tuesday - Friday, US Central Time Zone.
+One hour lessons offered 10 am - 6 pm, Tuesday - Friday*

 "It was my first experience of private lessons with a foreign tutor and online.
 Angela was available to accommodate for the 7 hour time difference from my country to hers.
 She is very welcoming, and well prepared for lessons.
 I did not expect this type of chant lessons.
 It was much BETTER than I thought!!!
 I learnt a lot and it was perfect timing since I found myself building on the solid ground she taught me.
 She facilitates the learning experience, gives lots of encouragement, sends notes after each lesson and helpful links.
 I definitely recommend her.
 Angela is a wonderful person to work with."

 New students all begin with the fundamentals of chant notation:

 sight reading on the four line staff

 centering the ancient tonality of the eight modes into the ear and brain.